Fleckism/SecurityPlus/SecurityPlus/15B Cloud Security Solutions.md

 ### Encryption
 #zFleck
-Cloud storage encryption equates to the on-premises concept of full disk encryption (FDE).
+Cloud storage encryption equates to the on-premises concept of full disk encryption ([[FDE]]).
 The purpose is to minimize the risk of data loss via an insider or intruder attack on the CSP's storage systems.
-Each storage unit is encrypted using an AES key.
+Each storage unit is encrypted using an [[AES]] key.
 If an attacker were to physically access a data center and copy or remove a disk, the data on the disk would not be readable.

 To read or write the data, the AES key must be available to the VM or container using the storage object.
-With CSP-managed keys, the cloud provider handles this process by using the access control rights configured on the storage resource to determine whether access is approved and, if so, making the key available to the VM or container.
-The key will be stored in a hardware security module (HSM) within the cloud.
+With [[CSP]]-managed keys, the cloud provider handles this process by using the access control rights configured on the storage resource to determine whether access is approved and, if so, making the key available to the VM or container.
+The key will be stored in a hardware security module ([[HSM]]) within the cloud.
 The HSM and separation of duties policies protect the keys from insider threat.
 Alternatively, customers can manage keys themselves, taking on all responsibility for secure distribution and storage.

 Encryption can also be applied at other levels.
 For example, applications can selectively encrypt file system objects or use database-level encryption to encrypt fields and/or records.
-All networking—whether customer to cloud or between VMs/containers within the cloud—should use encrypted protocols such as HTTPS or IPSec.
+All networking—whether customer to cloud or between VMs/containers within the cloud—should use encrypted protocols such as [[HTTPS]] or [[IPSec]].
 # HIGH AVAILABILITY

-One of the benefits of the cloud is the potential for providing services that are resilient to failures at different levels, such as component, server, local network, site, data center, and wide area network.
-The CSP uses a virtualization layer to ensure that compute, storage, and network provision meet the availability criteria set out in its SLA.
+One of the benefits of the cloud is the potential for providing services that are resilient to failures at **different levels, such as component, server, local network, site, data center, and wide area network.** The CSP uses a virtualization layer to ensure that compute, storage, and network provision meet the availability criteria set out in its SLA.
 In terms of storage performance tiers, high availability (HA) refers to storage provisioned with a guarantee of 99.99% uptime or better.
 As with on-premises architecture, the CSP uses redundancy to make multiple disk controllers and storage devices available to a pool of storage resource.
 Data may be replicated between pools or groups, with each pool supported by separate hardware resources.

 ### Replication

 Data replication allows businesses to copy data to where it can be utilized most effectively.
-The cloud may be used as a central storage area, making data available among all business units.
-Data replication requires low-latency network connections, security, and data integrity.
-CSPs offer several data storage performance tiers ([cloud.google.com/storage/docs/storage-classes](https://cloud.google.com/storage/docs/storage-classes)).
-The terms hot and cold storage refer to how quickly data is retrieved.
-Hot storage retrieves data more quickly than cold, but the quicker the data retrieval, the higher the cost.
+The cloud may be used as a central storage area, making data available among all business units. **Data replication requires low-latency network connections, security, and data integrity.** CSPs offer several data storage performance tiers ([cloud.google.com/storage/docs/storage-classes](https://cloud.google.com/storage/docs/storage-classes)).
+The terms hot and cold storage refer to how quickly data is retrieved. **Hot storage retrieves data more quickly than cold, but the quicker the data retrieval,** the higher the cost.
 Different applications have diverse replication requirements.
 A database generally needs low-latency, synchronous replication, as a transaction often cannot be considered complete until it has been made on all replicas.
 A mechanism to replicate data files to backup storage might not have such high requirements, depending on the criticality of the data.

 ### High Availability across Zones